Heating your home is a necessity for the vast majority of us.

 Unfortunately, many modern heating options aren’t too environmentally friendly.

-Although energy providers, such as Bulb Energy and Octopus, are getting better at sourcing fuels from renewable energy forms, fossil fuels are still all too prevalent.
+Although energy providers, such as Ecotricity and Octopus, are getting better at sourcing fuels from renewable energy forms, fossil fuels are still all too prevalent.

-This is why it’s crucial to be aware of the eco-friendly ways you can heat your home, so we can get away from fossil fuel use, which I believe is something important to you.
+This is why it’s crucial to be aware of the eco friendly ways you can heat your home, so we can get away from fossil fuel use.

-5 of the best eco-friendly ways to heat your home
+Here are some of the better ways to heat your home with the environment in mind.

 1. Multi-Fuel Stoves – Wood, Pellets and Biomass

 The wider option of materials makes it an attractive option.
-It also means you’re not solely reliant on wooden logs, which are in a way depleting a resource, although this can be done in a sustainable and renewable manner.
+It also means you’re not solely reliant on wooden logs, which are in a way depleting a resource.
+This can be done in a more sustainable and renewable manner.

 |Emit radiant heat from all sides||Can’t leave unattended|